 2. The BBSM SQL server database that contains BBSM configuration and logging data.

-The process by which BBSM identifies the user by verifying the user's credentials, using an external system, such as a RADIUS server or a credit card server.
+The process by which BBSM identifies users by verifying their credentials, using an external system such as a RADIUS or credit card server.

 The process by which BBSM allows the client access to the Internet by obtaining user credentials for authentication (such as username, password, and credit card number) and other policy preferences, such as bandwidth selection.

 (Cisco) Building Broadband Service Director.
-BBSD is a feature of BBSM that provides backup/restore capabilities for BBSM servers.
-It also provides centralized usage reporting.
+BBSD is a feature of BBSM provides centralized usage reporting for a group of BBSM servers.

 (Cisco) Building Broadband Service Manager.
 BBSM is an authentication, authorization, and accounting router, built on Windows 2000 technology, that controls access to and charging for Internet access in building-centric applications, such as hotels, apartments, and multi-tenant offices.